zhuminjie/OpenSeesPyDoc/docs/unimatobj.rst

    .. method:: __str__()

-      The string reprsentation of the node.
+      The string reprsentation of the uniaxialMaterial.
 Usually used in the `print`_ function.

    .. method:: remove()